Mini

 Open the help overlay (? button) to access the following settings:

-- Mouse to Automation - This is a powerful feature.
-By turning it on, every mouse movement is hooked to two automation parameters, making it possible to record a performance by moving the mouse within the scatter plot, gesticulating the automation directly.
+- Mouse to Automation - By turning it on, every mouse movement is hooked to two automation parameters, making it possible to record a performance by moving the mouse within the scatter plot, gesticulating the automation directly.

 - Cursor leave preview - Moving the cursor off the scatter plot triggers a preview of the last hovered sample.